By PPMAG | May 31, 2017

 -

-Collaborate with poster, PK and workshop chairs to shift sessions to other formats if warranted before sending out notifications.
-(Poster, PK and workshop chairs all send their own notifications.)
+Collaborate with poster, lightning talk and workshop chairs to shift sessions to other formats if warranted before sending out notifications.
 Presenters who are asked to change their format should be asked if that is okay with them before other notifications go out.

 -